Ayush900/flask-deployment-of-model/README.md

 ### Brief Explaination of Approach and what has been achieved so far

-For the deployment of our model we have prefered the pythons framework flask .
+For the deployment of our model we have prefered the Python's framework flask .
 Having finished training our model we saved our model as a .h5 extension file and imported it on our backend.
-From the frontend when we upload a files of different formats explained later on which we would like to predict , our backend first cleans up our file to remove all the artifacts and the bad channels from the raw EEG by applying all the preprocessing steps as explained earlier and then converts it into a dataframe which contains the time series data , which is further converted to frequency band data by applying fft .
-The spacial images are formed which are in turn fed into our model and the prediction is made using the model which would then be displayed on the screen.
+From the frontend when we upload files of different formats on which we have given the prediction, our backend first cleans up our file to remove all the artifacts and the bad channels from the raw EEG by applying all the preprocessing steps and then converts it into a dataframe which contains the time series data , which is further converted to frequency band data by applying FFT .
+The spacial images are formed which are in turn fed into our model.We have fed theta,alpha and delta band images and the prediction is made using the deep learning model which would then be displayed on the screen.

 ### Files which could be used for prediction